Shahzaib-FCB/Lab-DBMS/Lab10/README.md

 ## Lab Tasks
 1. Create a view named “CSstudents” that retrieve all students whose major is “Computer Science”.
-	a.
-Retrieve age of the oldest student whose major is “Compter Science”.
+	1. Retrieve age of the oldest student whose major is “Compter Science”.
-	b.
-Find the name and age of the oldest student whose major = “Computer Science”
+	2. Find the name and age of the oldest student whose major = “Computer Science”
-	c.
-Find the names, majors and ages of all juniors (Level = JR) who are enrolled in a class taught by Ivana Teach in “Computer Science” major.
+	3. Find the names, majors and ages of all juniors (Level = JR) who are enrolled in a class taught by Ivana Teach in “Computer Science” major.
-	d.
-Find the names of faculty members and their departments, classes and room number which they teaching in “Computer Science” major.
+	4. Find the names of faculty members and their departments, classes and room number which they teaching in “Computer Science” major.
 2. Define a view “ElderStudents” that retrieve oldest students in each major.
-	a.
-Find the names of classes and their rooms where elder students are studying.
+	1. Find the names of classes and their rooms where elder students are studying.
-	b.
-Find name of major and age of student who includes the eldest student.
+	2. Find name of major and age of student who includes the eldest student.
 3. Define a view “EnrolledStudents” that retrieve students who are enrolled for a class.
 4. Find the names of all students who are enrolled in two classes that meet at the same time.
 5. Redefine the above query with “EnrolledStudents”.